The Historic Center

 6

 Last colonial monastery completed before the 1773 earthquake.
-An under-visited site with a famous circular tower.
+Run by an order that accepted nuns without a dowry.

 7